 Walk through an alley of snow-covered pines to the edge of the lake.
 Families skate hand-in-hand and the view stretches back to the stunning Victoria Glacier which rises over the lake like a frozen guardian.

-Full of remarkable natural ice sculpture, the shore of Lake Louise is also home to the world’s most scenic ice carving competition - The Ice Magic Festival - which takes over Lake Louise from January 15 - 26, 2020.
+Full of remarkable natural ice sculptures, the shore of Lake Louise is also home to the world’s most scenic ice carving competition - The Ice Magic Festival.

 Here are 6 reasons you’ll want to visit Ice Magic Festival this January:

 1. Celebrate Canada's Most Scenic Ice Festival

 The world's best ice carvers have been visiting Lake Louise for over 25 years to create inspiring ice sculptures that get bigger and better each year.
 From the glistening sculptures to the iconic Lake Louise ice rink, walking through the grounds will make you feel like you’re in a snow globe.
 Come for the sculptures, stay for the views.

 2. Free if you stay in Lake Louise

 Extend the magic by staying in Banff National Park for a few extra during the festival.
 Admission to Ice Magic is free if you are a guest of the Fairmont Chateau Lake Louise, Deer Lodge, Mountaineer Lodge, Baker Creek Mountain Resort, Castle Mountain Chalets, Emerald Lake Lodge, or Storm Mountain Lodge.
 Guests of Banff area hotels will also receive an admission discount.
 Check out the official event page for more information or purchase your tickets online.

 4. Have a winter adventure